femifoly/CreeateS3/README.md

 ----

 * Click create bucket
-* Name your buckett with a globally unique name in a region
+* Name your bucket with a globally unique name in a region
 * Configure the ACL and public access

 ----